Sharing is caring!

 Except I’m not really loving glitter all over my floor, in my hair, and on my dogs (well, maybe I secretly do!).

-They were super easy to make and these would be amazing gifts since you can personalize them in so many different ways!
+The glitter Christmas ornaments were super easy to make and these would be amazing gifts since you can personalize them in so many different ways!
 They are also perfect ornaments to make at a holiday craft party.

 If you like crafting during this time of year, make sure to browse through my other DIY Christmas decor tutorials!

-Let’s get started… this project is pretty quick!
-I also made a quick DIY glitter ornaments video tutorial if you prefer to watch rather than read.
 Make sure to watch it at the top or the side of the post.
 There are also printable directions for the Christmas glitter ornaments at the bottom.

-Materials for DIY Glitter Ornaments
+Materials Needed for DIY Glitter Ornaments

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links.